FurtherProgramming/assignment-2-s3781403/README.md

 * Reset password
 * 48 hour test case for modifying bookings
 * Test classes and cases for all classes
-* Admin add/update/create/delete accounts
+* Admin modify other accounts
-* Lockdown based on specific seats, full lockdown, and no lockdown. (only covid spacing so far)
+* Lockdown based on specific seats (Can lockdown based on three conditions)
-* OO needs improvement for the following files (implementing features before moving to abstraction)
+* OO needs improvement for a number of files and models.
-  * BookingManagement and BookingTwo / anything that graphically displays the seats
-    * could be moved to another class that the relevant classes extend - need to modify variables first
+* Admins generate reports of employee information and bookings

 ###Bugs
 * User cannot attempt to login more than once, must restart application if wrong information entered.